Altinn/altinn-studio-docs/content/app/development/ux/components/temp/new-components-template/FileUpload/_index.en.md

 ---
-title: Component
+title: FileUpload
-linktitle: Component
+linktitle: FileUpload
 description: # Brief description of what the component does
-schemaname: # Component schema name used to autogenerate list of properies from json schema (replace with appropriate component name)
+schemaname: FileUpload # Component schema name used to autogenerate list of properies from json schema (replace with appropriate component name)
 weight: 10 # Do not change, the componets will be sorted alphabetically
 toc: true
 hidden: true # Remove when creating new component page from template